SnappyJumper/BookWyrm/README.md

 ### Scope

 When reviewing the strategy table it is clear that not all features can be implemented in the first release of the project.
-In this case the project will be released in phases.
-The first phase will consist of features identified to build the minimul viable product.
+In this case, the project will be released in phases.
+The first phase will consist of features identified to build the minimal viable product.

 **First Phase**